devth/devth.github.com/_posts/2017-02-26-compiled-queries-in-scala.md

   caption: Northwest San Francisco and the Golden Gate strait from the Hamon Observation Tower at de Young Museum.
 February 2017
 ---

-Why would you want to generate bytecode from Scala?
+Why resort to the complexities of dynamic code generation and compilation at runtime?

 **Speed**.